Pylons/pyramid/docs/narr/zca.rst

 :term:`Zope` application to build a :mod:`repoze.bfg` application.
 Without special help, ZCA "global" APIs such as ``zope.component.getUtility`` and ``zope.component.getSiteManager`` will use the ZCA "global" registry.
-Therefore, these APIs application will appear to fail when used in a :mod:`repoze.bfg` application, because they'll be consulting the ZCA global registry rather than the component registry associated with your :mod:`repoze.bfg` application.
+Therefore, these APIs will appear to fail when used in a :mod:`repoze.bfg` application, because they'll be consulting the ZCA global registry rather than the component registry associated with your :mod:`repoze.bfg` application.